jkmnt/falcon-url/README.md

 In fact, it's the internal representation of routes in `falcon-url`.
 The classic string templates are parsed into these route objects.

-You may use them directly to get more type-safety and reduce the parsing overhead.
+You may use them directly to get more type safety and reduce the parsing overhead.

 ## Passing routes around the app

-You are free to organize the routes store any way you like.
+You are free to organize the route store any way you like.

-The simplest way is to have a global registry dict.
+The simple way is to keep a global dict-based registry.

-The recommended way is to store them in your app instance and pass the reference to all endpoints:
+The recommended way is to store routes in your app instance and pass the reference to endpoints:

 ```python
 from falcon_url import RoutesCollection